Helena Maria Viramontes

-Helena Maria Viramontes (born February 26, 1954) is an American fiction writer and professor of English.
-She is known for her two novels, Under the Feet of Jesus and Their Dogs Came With Them, and is considered one of the most significant figures in the early canon of Chicano literature.
-Viramontes is currently the Goldwin Smith Professor of English at Cornell University.
+Helena Maria Viramontes (born February 26, 1954) is a prominent Chicana fiction writer and professor of English, and activist best known for her work within marginalized communities, particularly amongst Mexican American women and migrant workers.
+She is known for her short stories, and for her two novels, Under the Feet of Jesus and Their Dogs Came With Them, and is considered one of the most significant figures in the early canon of Chicano literature.
+Most of her works explore themes of gender inequality, social justice, and the struggle within laboring communities.
+Viramontes is currently a Distinguished Professor of Arts and Sciences in English at Cornell University.

 Childhood and education

+Family

-Viramontes was born in East Los Angeles on February 26, 1954, to Serafin Viramontes, and Maria Louise La Brada Viramontes.
-She was one of eight siblings in a working-class family.
+Helena Maria Viramontes was born and raised in East Los Angeles, California.
+Born on February 26, 1954, to Serafin Viramontes, and Maria Louise La Brada Viramontes.
+She was one of eight siblings in a working-class, close-knit Catholic family.
+She grew up in a neighborhood heavily integrated in urban poverty, later becoming the center of her writings.
+Viramontes attended a common public school system, particularly for students from marginalized backgrounds, which often lacked resources creating a barrier for children like Viramontes.

+Her upbringing in East Los Angeles exposed her to the systematic inequities faced by Mexican American communities, including issues such as educational disparities, labor exploitation, and racism.